 Just like most seeds, grass seeds can’t grow without water.
 Soil moisture is essential to start seeds and ensure their growth by providing oxygen, hydrogen, and nutrients to the grass seeds.

 Watering ensures the germination of the grass seeds by soaking them till the moisture and moisture get to the embryo.
-Normally the seeds would absorb the water until it gets to the embryo and the embryo begins to grow until it sprouts and the roots grow.
+Normally, the seeds would absorb the water until it gets to the embryo, and the embryo begins to grow until it sprouts and the roots grow.

 What Happens if I Miss a Day of Watering Grass Seed?

-Most grass seeds would not die if you miss just a day of watering.
+Most grass seeds will not die if you miss just a day of watering.
 After watering, the soil would likely still have some stored nutrients and water to keep it to the following day.
 If you’ve missed a day of watering, simply water it, as usual, the next day.